 Some investors rely solely on Momentum factors when picking stocks.
 Horizon prefers a balanced approach, partly because companies with high Momentum scores often have overvalued stocks.
 Also, because our Momentum variables look back no further than 12 months, Momentum scores can unduly reward companies experiencing a temporary acceleration in business.

 Still, partly because we believe it can help eliminate companies suffering from deteriorating fundamentals, Momentum receives a healthy weighting in the Quadrix system.
 In fact, we are wary of stocks with high Overall Quadrix scores that do not score well for Momentum.
 Such scores sometimes reflect a temporary slowdown, but they can also point to a stock headed for trouble.

 By definition, Momentum factors are short term in nature.
 So, if a low-quality or overvalued stock is bought simply because of its Momentum score, the risk posed by an earnings slowdown is substantial.
-The shorter the time horizon, the more important is Momentum.
+In our opinion, the shorter the time horizon, the more important is Momentum.

-· Quality.
+Quality.
 The Quadrixs score is an excellent gauge of a company’s track record.
-Of the more than 20 Quality variables, most are growth rates for sales, earnings, cash flow, common equity, and dividends.
+Most of the Quality variables are growth rates for sales, earnings, cash flow, common equity, and dividends.
 The other variables include expected profit growth and earnings consistency, along with returns on equity, investment, and assets.

 Growth rates for the past one, three, and five years are used.
 So, companies with outstanding 10- or 20-year track records are given no credit beyond the last five years.
 Companies lacking five-year track records are evaluated based on the average ranks for the Quality variables for which they do have numbers, the methodology Quadrix uses for all missing variables.